bamlab/react-native-screen-sizer/README.md

 - We recommend using a big screen (eg `iPhone 14 Pro Max`) as the "base device" to develop on.
 - The `Wrapper` prop `devices` (optional) is the list of devices you want to emulate.
-You can find the list of available devices in `ScreenSizer.deviceSizes`, or pass a custom size.
+You can find the available devices in `ScreenSizer.defaultDevices`, or pass a custom size.
-  By default, all list `ScreenSizer.deviceSizes` is used.
+  By default, the list `ScreenSizer.defaultDevices.all` is used.
 - To toggle the Screen Sizer:

   - Open the dev menu (<kbd>⌘ cmd</kbd> + <kbd>D</kbd> on iOS or